sprachlust/dailynovice/content/NOW.md

 ---
-title: "What I'm doing now"
+title: What I'm doing now
-draft: true
+draft: false
 tags:
-  -
 ---

 Updated May 22nd, 2024, from my home in South Korea.